Collins: New federal virus relief bill needs refinement

-PORTLAND, Maine (AP) — Maine Republican Sen. Susan Collins said the Biden administration’s coronavirus relief package needs to be refined before she can sign on to it.
+PORTLAND, Maine (AP) — Republican U.S. Sen. Susan Collins of Maine said the Biden administration’s coronavirus relief package needs to be refined before she can sign on to it.

-Collins and Sen. Joe Manchin, a West Virginia Democrat, led a conference call for lawmakers with National Economics Director Brian Deese.
+Collins and U.S. Sen. Joe Manchin, a West Virginia Democrat, led a conference call for lawmakers with National Economic Council Director Brian Deese.
 Collins said late Sunday that she has concerns about the $1.9 trillion plan.

 “While I support prompt additional funding for vaccine production, distribution, and vaccinators, and for testing, it seems premature to be considering a package of this size and scope,” Collins said.